Beth3346/elr-html5-style-guide/README.md

 ### Buttons and Links

-+ Never use a link unless it will have a href attribute
++ Never use a link unless it will have a href attribute.
+Use a button or div instead.

 + No